Kiss the Sky (film)

 Kiss the Sky is a 1998 drama film directed by Roger Young.
 The plot follows two men in their forties and friends since college who take a business trip to the Philippines.
 There they examine their lives and consider trading their adult responsibilities for a return to the hedonism of their youth.
 The film was shot in the locations of Manila, Taal Lake, and Batangas.

 Plot

 Jeff and Marty are two friends and businessmen facing a midlife crisis.
 Jeff is married to Franny and has two daughters, while Marty is married to Beth.
 Both men feel something is missing in their marriages.
-The men decide to travel to the Philippines, where they embark on a drug and alcohol-fueled bender and meet Andy, whom both men fall in love with.
+The men decide to travel to the Philippines, where they embark on a drug and alcohol-fueled bender and meet a woman named Andy, with whom both men fall in love.
 They have a threesome and decide to leave their families to live together.
 Andy introduces them to Kozen, a Zen Buddhist monk, and they decide to build a refuge on an isolated beach.
 After a period together, Jeff misses his family and the relationship of the group deteriorates when Andy falls in love with Jeff.